superplussed/godmode/README.md

-GoDmoDe: A generator driven development
+GoDmoDe: A supercharged application generator.
-An application generation framework.

 # Description
 ---

 ### You know what's annoying?

-gdd make
-gdd gem
-gdd relate

 Rewriting a user model for the 10th time, using a combination  of copy and paste of old projects or just rewriting the code from memory.
 As developers I'm convinced that we are not doing enough to automate the code that makes up 80% of functionality for modern web apps.
 From scheduling, to categories, to social links, to images, to location, there are functionality and interactions that come up again, and again, and again, and again.
 So let's: